ethereum-optimism/developers/community/tools/blockchain-indexers.md

-# Data Indexing
+# Blockchain Indexers

-Blockchain data is not query-able by default.
+Blockchain data is not easily queryable by default.
 Indexing tools help with extracting data from blockchain node, transforming it in a way that is understandable by human or computers, and loading it to a database or any other destination for querying.

 ## Flair